yaoyangdi/youc/README.md

 - Develop a responsive website which can be run in PCs and mobile devices

-- Sidebar is fully controlled and reasonable developed when clicking
+- Sidebar is fully controlled and reasonable responsed when clicking

 - Utilize EmailJS API to enable user to make an enquiry via form